A simple way to paint your own giant wall art

 After visiting art galleries and exhibitions I often come away feeling inspired.
 I tap into that inspiration by painting my dog Toby in the style of the artist’s exhibition I have just been to.
 In fact my husband’s favourite painting (chalks actually), is “the woof” instead of the scream.
 I painted Toby in the style of Munch after visiting the museum in Oslo.

 This post contains amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

 What you need to paint your own giant posterized portrait

 Easy way paint your own giant posterized portrait

 - First take a picture of your pet, either with a camera or even better on your phone using one of the many photo filtering apps.
 I have used the app paper camera in the past.
-If you have access to photoshop you can posterize your picture in that programme.
-Since posting this a fellow blogger at the Weathered Fox has a great tutorial for turning a pet portrait into painting by numbers, click here to see it.
+If you have access to photoshop you can posterize your picture in that program.
+Since posting this a fellow blogger at the Weathered Fox has a great tutorial for turning a pet portrait into a painting by numbers, click here to see it.

 - Once you are happy with your picture print it out onto an A4 transparency.
 So that you can project the image onto your canvas.